Conversation & Correction

 Podcast highlights:

-• Recently, I had a conversation with my best friend, Kenya, who is a decorated nurse, and dedicated wife, mother, student, teacher, and minister of the gospel.
+• Some time ago, I had a conversation with my best friend, Kenya, who is a decorated nurse, and dedicated wife, mother, student, teacher, and minister of the gospel.

 • At work, an unintentional miscommunication came up between Kenya and a nursing student that initially strained the relationship.